-- Do you want to conduct research outside of Canada?
+- Do you want to conduct research outside of Canada or are you an international student looking to conduct research in Canada?
 Support is available from the Canadian Government.

 3. Government Funding

 Provinces and territories provide student funding for which some graduate programs are eligible.
 Check with the provincial funding agency where you will be studying for more details.
 The School of Graduate Studies and/or financial aid office of your intended program will also have links to such programs and agencies.
-University of Toronto’s Financial Aid website
+For an example pertaining to the University of Toronto, check out the University of Toronto’s Financial Aid website.

 4. Research Councils

-There are three research councils founded to provide monetary aid to graduate students and scholars engaged in research.
+There are three research councils that provide monetary aid to graduate students and scholars engaged in research.
 (Note: some undergraduate awards also exist).
 They focus on three different fields:

 - Natural Sciences and Engineering Research Council of Canada (NSERC)